 1. If, the key presses are slow to respond.
 Then, You need to disable the filter keys option.

-Go to Settings App > Ease of Access > Keyboard.
-Scroll down a little and disable the “Use Filter Keys” option.
+Go to Control Panel > Ease of Access > Change how your Keyboard works.
+Scroll down a little and disable the “Turn on Filter Keys” option.
+After that, click on Apply > OK.

 2. If the wrong character appears while typing.
 Then, you need to change the keyboard language.